Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Discussion

 \subsection{Gaseous DF as a Standard Grav-Hydro Test}

 As we have seen in the preceding sections, the idealised gaseous dynamical friction problem presents a tough challenge for modern gravo-hydrodynamical solvers.
 It combines both gravitational forces and fluid dynamics, and includes complex flows which will not be aligned with any underlying structured mesh.
-The presence of the Mach cone, with its sharp density profile, one which is not aligned directly with, or orthogonal to, the bulk flow is a particular challenge These factors make this setup an ideal candidate for a new standard numerical test case for multi-physics astronomical codes.
-The problem has an well defined analytic prediction, for both the structure of the over-dense wake, and the force produced by that wake.
-This allows for direct assessment of the accuracy of the numerical results, something that is relatively rare for tests that include complex, multi-dimensional fluid flows, one which include the effects of both fluid and gravitational forces.
-The process of DF is also present across a range of important astrophysical problems, and is a critical part of many of them, so understanding the abilities of our numerical methods in this area is important for our wider understanding of the underlying physics of these systems.
+The presence of the Mach cone, with its sharp density profile, one which is not aligned directly with, or orthogonal to, the bulk flow is a particular challenge These factors make this setup an ideal candidate for a standard numerical test case for multi-physics astronomical codes.
+The problem has a well-defined analytic prediction for both the structure of the overdense wake, and the force produced by that wake in the linear regime.
+This allows for direct assessment of the accuracy of the numerical results, something that is relatively rare for tests that include complex, multidimensional fluid flows, one which includes the effects of both fluid and gravitational forces.
+The process of DF is also present across a range of important astrophysical problems and is a critical part of many of them, so understanding the abilities of our numerical methods in this area is important for our wider understanding of the underlying physics of these systems.

-An additional strength of this problem, as a standardised test, is its scale free nature.
+An additional strength of this problem, as a standardised test, is its scale-free nature.
 Any setup of the problem can be exactly defined by only two parameters, the $A$ value, which effectively defines the linearity of the problem, and the Mach number $\mathcal{M}$.
-Any combination of sound speed, perturber mass, and potential softening can be compared through these scale free parameters.
+Any combination of sound speed, perturber mass, and potential softening can be compared using these scale-free parameters.
 The only limit in comparing to the analytic solution is that of linearity.
 In other words, the analytic solution assumes the wake is linear at all positions used in the comparison, such that the comparison is best made at $A<1$.
 It is therefore extremely easy to directly compare multiple sets of numerical results to the analytic prediction, and to one another.
 For instance, reproducing plots such as that shown in Figure \ref{fig:force_mach}, compares results across $A$ and $\mathcal{M}$ to the analytic solution.